2007-2011 Honda CR-V

 Factory stereo system

-Replacing the CR-V's factory receiver means losing (if present to begin with) functions like the AUX and USB inputs, the factory navigation system, Bluetooth connectivity, and satellite radio.
+Replacing the CR-V's factory receiver will mean losing (if present to begin with) select inputs, the factory navigation system, Bluetooth connectivity, and satellite radio.
 The good news is that you can get all of these features back with the right aftermarket receiver.

 The CR-V's optional navigation receiver (Crutchfield Research Photo)